UK & US STREAMING PRICE COMPARISON

 AMAZON PRIME VIDEO REVIEW

-It is hard to argue with the value when you consider the free delivery bundle.
-The 2026 interface is much cleaner than previous years, and the X-Ray feature remains a favourite for identifying actors instantly.
-It is the best service for "channel hopping," as you can easily bolt on niche subscriptions for a month and cancel them without any faff.
+It's hard to argue with the value here, especially when you factor in the free delivery bundle.
+The interface feels much cleaner in 2026, and the X-Ray feature is still a personal favourite for identifying actors mid-scene.
+Prime is also brilliant for channel hopping, because you can easily add a niche subscription for a month and cancel it without any faff.

 READ PRIME VIDEO REVIEW